Integrate VB6 with the VB6.5 IDE.

 "Visual Basic for Applications, or VBA, is a distinct technology commonly used for application automation and macros inside of other applications, most commonly inside Microsoft Office applications.
 VBA ships as a part of Office and therefore the support for VBA is governed by the support policy of Office.
 However, there are situations where VBA is used to call or host Visual Basic 6.0 runtime binaries and controls.
 In these situations, Visual Basic 6.0 supported runtime files in the OS and the extended file list are also supported when used inside of a supported VBA environment.
 For VB6 runtime scenarios to be supported inside VBA, all of the following must be true:

 - The host OS version for VB runtime is still supported.

 - The host version of Office for VBA is still supported.

 - The runtime files in question are still supported."

 - Support statement for Visual Basic on Windows, 1/17/18

 Installation of Microsoft Office is not required for the IDE to work.
-The VBA SDK's for version 6.1 through 6.5 do not have a time limit imposed on the license for integrating, evaluating, and testing embedded VB projects.
+Interestingly, the VBA SDK version 6.0 had a 60 day time limit and can only be installed on 5 devices.
+The VBA SDK's for versions 6.1 through 6.5 do not have a time limit imposed on the license for integrating, evaluating, and testing embedded VB projects.
 The applications that are ultimately created are made with a licensed copy of VB6 installed on the developer's machine.
-Interestingly, the VBA SDK version 6.0 has a 60 day time limit and can only be installed on 5 devices.
+"Effective July 1, 2015, Microsoft will no longer be requiring payment or reporting of royalties for those customers with VBA and/or VSTA Licenses. " - Summit Software Company, FAQ about VBA SDK Support, 2018, http://summsoft.com/faq-about-vba-sdk-support/